MistyCommunity/Documentation/src/content/coding/using-local-skills/javascript-api.md

 Arguments
 * pitch (double) - A value in radians specifying the position of Misty’s head along the up-down axis.
 Values range from -0.1662 (fully up) to 0.6094 (fully down).
 Note that due to normal variations in the range of head motion available to each robot, the minimum and maximum values for your Misty may differ slightly from the values listed here.
-* roll (double) - A value in radians specifying the tilt (“ear” to “shoulder”) of Misty’s head.
+* roll (double) - A value in radians specifying the tilt ("ear" to "shoulder") of Misty’s head.
 Values range from -0.75 (head tilted fully to the left shoulder) to 0.75 (head fully to the right shoulder).
 Note that due to normal variations in the range of head motion available to each robot, the minimum and maximum values for your Misty may differ slightly from the values listed here.
 This value is ignored for Misty I.
 * yaw (double) - A value in radians specifying the turn to the left or right of Misty’s head.
 Values range from -1.57 (fully right) to 1.57 (fully left).
 Note that due to normal variations in the range of head motion available to each robot, the minimum and maximum values for your Misty may differ slightly from the values listed here.
  This value is ignored for Misty I.
 * velocity (double) - Number that represents speed at which Misty moves her head.
 Value range: 0 to 10.